tangqi/tangqi.github.io/src/team.md

     * Awards: GT President's Fellowship
     * My role: advisor
 * [<ins>Rushan Zhang</ins>](https://rzhangbq.github.io/), CSE, 2025–present
     * Rushan earned his BEng in AE and BS in CS from HKUST.
-He will be a visiting student at LBNL during the summer.
+He is a visiting student at LBNL.
     * My role: advisor

 ### PhD students at other universities
 * <ins>Emmanouil (Manolis) G. Drimalas</ins>, Physics, University of Arizona, 2024–present
-    * Manolis has taken multiple internships at LANL.
+    * Manolis has taken multiple internships and is a long-term student at LANL.
     * My role: co-advisor with Federico Fraschetti (CfA at Harvard, primary)
 * <ins>Mandela B. Quashie</ins>, Computational Math, Michigan State University, 2023–present
     * Mandela has taken multiple internships at LANL.